Canning Town station: Artwork

 Carved into the walls of a station staircase, an artwork by Richard Kindersley commemorates the Thames Iron Works, which previously stood on the site.
 It was unveiled in February 1998 by then-Archbishop of Canterbury George Carey, who grew up in the local area.

 Services

 London Underground

-The typical off-peak service, in trains per hour (tph) is:
+The typical off-peak London Underground (Jubilee line) service in trains per hour from Canning Town is: